How to make a complex medical topic easy to understand

 It's easy to lose those readers if you don’t make medical stories interesting and easy to understand.

-Think about these three tips whenever you write or edit a story about a medical procedure or condition.
+Think about these four tips whenever you write or edit a story about a medical procedure or condition.

 Example: Charcot foot: Why you need to know about this if you have diabetes.